-The sediment often found underneath Lithothamnion coralloides can vary from shell and gravel through to gravel and shingle.
-Lithothamnion coralloides is also not attached to the substratum, and instead, lies over the top of it.
-Therefore, if the substratum were to change this wouldn't have a negative effect on the species.
+The sediment often found underneath Phymatolithon calcareum can vary from shell and maerl gravel through to sand and mud.
+Phymatolithon calcareum is also not attached to the substratum, and instead lies over the top of it.
+Therefore, if the substratum were to change this would not have a negative effect on the species.

 Sensitivity assessment.
-A change in this pressure at the benchmark will not affect Lithothamnion coralloides.
-Resistance and resilience are assessed as 'High', resulting in an assessment of 'Not Sensitive'.
+A change in this pressure at the benchmark will not affect Phymatolithon calcareum.
+Resistance and resilience are assessed as 'High', resulting in a 'Not Sensitive' assessment.